dockware/examples/shopware-app/README.md

 ### App Scripts - Storefront

-The detail page of a PDP has been modified to show the "Dockware Product Review" count in the buy-box.
+The PDP has been modified to show the "Dockware Product Review" count in the buy-box.
 This is coming from an App Script.

 ### App Scripts - Custom Endpoint